Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Theoretical framework

-The first control law is the \emph{stop-and-yield strategy}, which mimics stop-sign behavior.
-Once a potential collision is detected, one of the two drones halts and waits until their spacing again exceeds $\hat{h}$.
-Unlike ground transportation systems, UAM operations lack fixed intersection locations, making it impossible to determine right-of-way based on arrival order.
+The first control law is the \emph{stop-and-yield strategy}, which mimics the stop-sign.
+As shown in the example for two drones in Figure~\ref{fig:control}(a) and (b), once the strategy is triggered, one of the two drones halts and waits until the spacing exceeds $\hat{h}$.
+Unlike ground transportation systems, UAM traffic lacks fixed intersection locations, making it impossible to determine right-of-way based on arrival order.
 To avoid situations in which multiple drones wait for one another, a priority rule is introduced: the lower-priority drone yields to the higher-priority one.
+In Figure~\ref{fig:control}(b), the left (green) drone $i$ has lower priority, and therefore, after following the solid trajectory segment, it yields to drone $j$ and waits until drone $j$ passes, before continuing along the dashed trajectory toward its destination.
+A similar yield principle is applied in scenarios with more than two drones.
 For simplicity, priorities in this study are assigned using drone indices.
 In practical implementations, however, priorities could be determined dynamically based on drone states such as positions, velocities, and OD information, or could be randomized to emulate decentralized conflict resolution without predefined rules.

 The second control law is the \emph{circular-detour strategy}, inspired by the operation of roundabouts in roadway systems.
-When a potential collision is detected between two drones, a virtual circular roundabout is implicitly formed in the local neighborhood, and the drones resolve the conflict by rotating their intended directions while maintaining continuous flight.
-At time $t$, if drone $i$ is navigating toward its destination $\mathbf{p}^{\text{D}}_{in}$, its nominal direction of motion is given by the unit vector $\mathbf{d}(\mathbf{p}_{it}, \mathbf{p}^{\text{D}}_{in})$.
+When a potential collision is detected in the local neighborhood, a virtual circular roundabout is implicitly formed, and the drones resolve the conflict by rotating their intended directions while maintaining continuous flight.
+As shown in Figure~\ref{fig:control}(c), drones $i$ and $j$ both enter a virtual roundabout constructed between them and travel along circular detour trajectories to avoid collision.
+Specifically, at time $t$, if drone $i$ is navigating toward its destination $\mathbf{p}^{\text{D}}_{in}$, its nominal direction of motion is given by the unit vector $\mathbf{d}(\mathbf{p}_{it}, \mathbf{p}^{\text{D}}_{in})$.
 To explore alternative rotation directions, this nominal direction is rotated around the outward normal $\hat{\mathbf{p}}_{it}=\mathbf{p}_{it}/\|\mathbf{p}_{it}\|$ using Rodrigues rotations \citep{pina2011rotations}.
-A set of candidate rotation angles $\Psi$ is generated by uniformly sampling the interval $(0,2\pi)$.
+The rotation follows the right-hand rule with respect to $\hat{\mathbf{p}}_{it}$, ensuring a consistent orientation on the local tangent plane.
+A set of candidate rotation angles $\Psi$ is generated by uniformly sampling the interval $[0,2\pi]$.
 For each sampled angle $\psi \in \Psi$, the rotated direction is obtained as